 Sometimes I photograph what I like to cook, but most of the time I cook what I would like to photograph.
-Still compositions are my passion, I love making them.
-I know its very old fashioned, from the old world, so probably I am too 🙂 There are days I like to spend in my studio playing with props, or just walk around or listen to the music while sitting in armchair and browsing through artwork of the old masters.
+Still, compositions are my passion, I love making them.
+I know its very old fashioned, from the old world, so probably I am too 🙂 There are days I like to spend in my studio playing with props, or just walk around or listen to the music while sitting in an armchair and browsing through the artwork of the old masters.
 This time I was itching to create a grand composition, but later have shifted direction to something more simple but nevertheless outstanding.
 All elements seemed to be in place, but one of the ingredients was missing.
-Item from the past which is seen on our tables these days as well.
-Idea with bread seemed the most suitable – dark texture, good crust, nuts and grains, just like in the old days.
-Red wine, onions and bread.
+An item from the past is seen on our tables these days as well.
+The idea with bread seemed the most suitable – dark texture, good crust, nuts, and grains, just like in the old days.
+Red wine, onions, and bread.
 I rushed to start my dough.
 I have finished baking at 2 AM in the morning.
-Next day, after breakfast I have immediately started photographing and I have to tell you – I am very pleased indeed!
-And, of course, the bread is delicious, sweet and walnut-cherry combination is very unique – it will go great with foie gras pate and French cheeses.
+The next day, after breakfast I have immediately started photographing and I have to tell you – I am very pleased indeed!
+And, of course, the bread is delicious, sweet, and the walnut-cherry combination is very unique – it will go great with foie gras pate and French cheeses.
 I hope you enjoy my art and try to bake the bread as well.

 It feels like a good start to the New Year filled with beauty and inspiration.

 May this coming year be filled with magic, dreams, and inspiration.
 Read wise books, kiss someone who thinks you are wonderful and don’t forget the art – paint, draw, write poetry or music, sing and live the way only you can live.
 And, I am sure, someday next year you will surprise yourself!